 Have you been permanently moved as a result of being re-stationed?
-If so, as a member of the military you can deduct some of your unreimbursed moving costs on Form 3903.
+If so, as a member of the military you may be able to deduct some of your unreimbursed moving costs on Form 3903.
 Read also: Military PCS Tax Questions and Answers.

 If your spouse is absent due to military service, the IRS will normally allow for one member of a household to sign instead of both.
 Make sure that you qualify and have the legal right to do so first, but this should make it easier to file.

 Did you travel more than 100 miles away from home for reserve-related travel in 2017?
 If so, you can deduct your unreimbursed travel expenses.

 Make sure you keep track of the costs and upkeep for your uniform.
 While it is limited to specific uniforms, you can’t wear while off duty, you can deduct the out of pocket costs that weren’t covered by allowances.

 8. ROTC allowances